is now available! Read about the new features and fixes from September.

 Tune your settings

-By default VS Code shows the Settings editor, you can find settings listed below in a search bar, but you can still edit the underlying settings.json file by using the Open User Settings (JSON) command or by changing your default settings editor with the workbench.settings.editor setting.
+By default, VS Code shows the Settings editor to view and edit settings.
+You can also edit the underlying settings.json file by using the Open User Settings (JSON) command or by changing your default settings editor with the workbench.settings.editor setting.

 Open User Settings settings.json